alexismunoz1/react-native-app/README.md

+# Repository list app

+This is a repository list React Native Mobile application.

 ## Getting Started

 1. Clone this repository and run `npm install` or `yarn install` to install all dependencies in the `repository-list-app` directory.